nikodemus/foolang/design/Tokenization.md

  8. If at " consume until non-escaped " and return STRING.

  9. If at a word character, until eof or non-word character.

-If the word is immediately followed by a single colon (ie. not double) and whitespace, consume the colon and return KEYWORD, otherwise return WORD.
+    9.1 If the word is immediately followed by a single colon (ie. not double) and whitespace, consume the colon and return KEYWORD.

+    9.2 If the word is immediately followed by a dot followed by a word character consume the dot and continue parsing the word at step 9.

+    9.3 Otherwise return WORD.

 10. At a sigil character, consume sigil characters and return SIGIL.